HongyiFu/play-java-jooq-seed/README.md

 classes corresponding to the database tables in the folder `/target/scala-2.13/src_managed/main`.
 5. Now the project should compile properly with these jOOQ generated classes.
+6. If you want to use this for Java 8, replace all `var` usages with explicit types.

 ### Upgrade